 Note 2 "Looked after" means a child in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
-An adoption order is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
-A "child arrangements order" is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
+Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
+Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
+A "child arrangements order" is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the

+Children and Families Act 2014, Section 14).
 A "special guardianship order" is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
-Internationally adopted, previously looked after children - IAPLC.
-These children now have the same priority as those looked after and previously looked after children in England.

 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).